Exploring Maine's Easternmost Oyster Farm in Corea

 Seaweed farming is a booming business in Maine, as well as other coastal states.
 Being Chinese, I grew up eating seaweed in soups, as snacks, and with congee.
-Mainstream Americans are finally beginning to embrace its diverse culinary uses and great health benefits.
-There are number of edible seaweeds available for purchase today.
-Joe produces dulse, sugar kelp and digitata (aka horsetail kelp).
-The easy part is growing the plant.
-The harder part is figuring out how to turn it into a usable form.
+Mainstream Americans are finally beginning to embrace its diverse culinary uses and significant health benefits.
+There are several edible seaweeds available for purchase today.
+Joe produces dulse, sugar kelp, and digitata (aka horsetail kelp).
+The simple part is growing the plant.
+The more complicated part is figuring out how to turn it into a usable form.
 That's where the experimentation comes in.

 Corea Oyster Tasting at the Wharf Gallery & Grill

 Touring the farm worked up an appetite, so we headed to the Wharf Gallery & Grill for an oyster tasting and lunch.
-Although the seasonal eatery has become a foodie destination, Joe never intended on owning a restaurant.
-Selling food was just a (great) way to lure people into the gallery—a showcase for Joe's aunt Louise Young's photography from the 40's, 50's, and 60's of Corea.
-The walls are neatly decorated with black and white photos of the town, the working waterfront, and its people (including a portrait of the famous American painter/poet Marsden Hartley).
+Although the seasonal eatery has become a foodie destination, Joe never intended to own a restaurant.
+Selling food was just a (great) way to lure people into the gallery—a showcase for Joe's aunt Louise Young's photography from the '40s, '50s, and '60s of Corea.
+Black and white photos of the town, the working waterfront, and its people (including a portrait of the famous American painter/poet Marsden Hartley) neatly decorated its walls.

 There's also a curiosity worth investigating right outside of the gallery.
-A large rusty kettle, semi-protected by a wooden frame, sits beneath a sign that reads:
+A sizeable rusty kettle, semi-protected by a wooden frame, sits beneath a sign that reads:

-The restaurant is just about to close up shop for the 2018 season (last day is Columbus Day) so you better hurry in!
+The restaurant is just about to close up shop for the 2018 season (last day is Columbus Day), so you better hurry!
 Joe's oysters may not be available, however.
 Part of the coastline, which includes Joe's lease, has been temporarily closed to shellfish harvest due to the presence of naturally-occurring biotoxins in the water.

 If you're curious about what thought of Joe's oysters, check out the flavor notes on my Instagram post!